boiler-dev/boiler/README.md

 ```

 - Boilerplate generators live in their own repos (see an [example boilerplate repo](https://github.com/boiler-dev/package-json-boiler))
-- Each boilerplate repo has a [`boiler.ts` or `boiler.js` file](#boilerts)
-- Hack on a boilerplate repo from any project it is installed on (within a gitignored `boiler/` directory)
+- Quickly commit to boilerplate repos from any project it is installed on
-- Save user input to quickly update and reinstall boilerplate (`boiler.json`)
+- Save user input to quickly regenerate boilerplate

 ## Install boilerplate from repo

 1. `cd` to your project
-2. `boiler install [git repo]`
+2. `boiler generate [git repo]`
-3. Boiler clones repo to `boilers/` and gitignores it
-4. Boiler prompts for input and installs boilerplate (using [`boilers/*/boiler.ts`](#boilerts))
-5. Boiler saves repo and input to `boiler.json`

-Even though `boilers/` is gitignored, each boilerplate project inside is a functioning git repo that you may modify, commit, and push to.
+Boilerplate repos are cloned to a gitignored `boiler/` directory.
+Each boilerplate project inside `boiler/` is a functioning git repo that you may commit to.

 > ℹ️ For more example boilerplate repos, take a look at [the boiler-dev GitHub org](https://github.com/boiler-dev).